 Taste - A lot will depend personal preferences, for instance, I prefer a canned peach to a frozen peach but would much rather freeze strawberries than have them canned.
 I like canned green beans but don’t really care for frozen.
 It does no good to can or freeze something if it is not going to get eaten so you need to use the method that provides a better tasting product for your household.

 How your Food will Be Used – If you are going to use potatoes in soups or stews then canning it is a better way to go, if you want to make hash browns or French fries then you will want to freeze them.
+How you process your produce should be aligned with the way you plan to use it.
+A Frozen peach is great for making smoothies or ice cream but you may find canned peaches are better for eating or using in a pie for instance.

 Onions can be dried, frozen or canned, but will be used much differently depending on how you process them.
 Dried onions are great for seasoning recipes of all kinds, frozen are perfect to add to soups, casseroles and other recipes, whereas canned onions are typically pickled and are best eaten out of the jar.